ahuacate/pve-homelab/README.md

 <h2>Easy Scripts</h2>

-Easy Scripts automate the installation and/or configuration processes with preset configurations.
-Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter` and follow the prompts and terminal instructions.
+Easy Scripts simplify the process of installing and configuring preset configurations.
+To use them, all you have to do is copy and paste the Easy Script command into your terminal window, hit Enter, and follow the prompts and terminal instructions.

-All Easy Scripts assumes your network is VLAN and DHCP IPv4 ready.
-If not, decline at the Easy Script prompt to accept our default settings (i.e Proceed with our Easy Script defaults (recommended) [y/n]? enter 'n').
-You can then configure your all PVE container variables.
+Please note that all Easy Scripts assume that your network is VLAN and DHCP IPv4 ready.
+If this is not the case, you can decline the Easy Script prompt to accept our default settings.
+Simply enter 'n' to proceed without the default settings.
+After declining the default settings, you can configure all your PVE container variables.

-But PLEASE first read our guide so you fully understand the input requirements.
+However, before proceeding, we highly recommend that you read our guide to fully understand the input requirements.

 <h4><b>1) Easy Script installer</b></h4>